t-clark04/t-clark04/README.md

 - **Scientific Research Experience Module** - University of Galway (Sept - Dec 2024)
   - Wrote functions in R to calculate, illustrate, and interpret a number of blood lactate markers as a measure of endurance in athletes, under the guidance of Dr. John Newell.
 - **ACMS Sports Performance Research Assistant** - University of Notre Dame (May - July 2024)
-  - Developed my own package in R Studio to execute D-studies from Generalizability Theory on a particular kind of kinematic data collected on Notre Dame varsity athletic teams.
+  - Developed my own package in R Studio to execute D-studies from Generalizability Theory for a particular kind of kinematic data collected on Notre Dame varsity athletes.

 ### Tech Toolbox 🛠️